carpentries-incubator/python-ecology-lesson/episodes/01-introduction-python-jupyter.md

 - Describe the advantages of using programming vs. completing repetitive tasks by hand
 - Understand the difference between Python and Jupyter Lab
 - Describe the purpose of Jupyter notebook files
-- Use the help function to get help with Python functions
-- Understand data types in Python
-- Perform mathematical operations in Python

 :::::::::::::::::::::::::::::::::::::::

 ## What are Python and Jupyter Lab?

 Python is an interpreted programming language.
-It's a general-purpose programming language emphasizing code readability, and it's consistently one of the most popular programming languages used.
+It's a general-purpose programming language emphasizing code readability, and it's consistently one of the [most popular programming languages](https://www.tiobe.com/tiobe-index/).

 [Jupyter Lab](https://jupyter.org/) is a web-based interactive computing environment compatible across multiple programming languages.
 This tool allows you to work with documents like Jupyter notebooks, text editors, terminals, and custom components in a flexible way.